Hadoop-bigdata/Hadoop/Hadoop-Installion.md

 	Reference: https://github.com/kiwenlau/hadoop-cluster-docker

-	In project, we will use his image to do MapReduce funtion.
+	In project, we will use his Hadoop image to do Project.

 * 2.2 Create clone storage